A crab holds a cotton swab it found on a beach.

-Some are strangled by abandoned fishing nets or discarded six‑pack rings.
-Sea turtles and toothed whales gulp down plastic bags.
+Some are strangled by fishing nets or six‑pack rings.
+Sea turtles gulp down plastic bags.
 They think the plastic is a jellyfish.
-Birds like albatross have been found dead with stomachs full of plastic.
+Seabirds have died with stomachs full of plastic.
 Microplastic, or tiny plastic pieces, are also a threat to animals.

-A sea turtle sets its sights on a plastic cup.
+A sea turtle gets ready to eat a plastic cup.

 Seabirds scoop up floating plastic pellets.
-These can resemble fish eggs.
-Parent birds then spit up the plastic to feed their young.
-But plastic doesn’t provide nutrients.
+The pellets look like fish eggs.
+Parent birds spit up the plastic as they feed their young.
+But plastic does not provide energy or nutrients.
 It kills the animals.

-Even hyenas encounter plastic as they scavenge a landfill in Ethiopia, a country in Africa.
+Hyenas find plastic in a landfill in Ethiopia, a country in Africa.

 Looking for the Source

-Siegler suggests two other ways to tackle the problem.
-First, design new plastics and new plastic products.
-They must be biodegradable or more recyclable, however.
+Siegler has two main suggestions.
+First, design new plastics and new plastic products that are biodegradable or recyclable.

 Second, build better waste removal systems.
 Have companies pay a penny on every pound of plastic they manufacture.
 Use that money to build better garbage systems.